Study in Austria: Student Visas & Permits

 • Valid passport that needs to be valid for the whole duration of your stay in Austria.

-• No objection certificate from your school or university.
+• No Objection Certificate (NOC) from your school or university

-• Proof of enrolment to studies by your Austrian university.
+• Proof of enrollment at your Austrian university

 • Proof of sufficient financial means to cover your living costs for 12 months at least.
-Could be provided for example by a savings book, bank deposits and account or a letter of guarantee from the person that finances you.
+Could be provided, for example, by a savings book, bank deposits, an account, or a letter of guarantee from the person who finances you.

-• Proof of accommodation by providing a contract or rental agreement from the student services if you live in student accommodation or your landlord if you live in a private flat.
+• Proof of accommodation by providing a contract or rental agreement from student services or your landlord.

 Study in Austria - Overview